Peter Dillon: Early career

 In 1813, he sailed to Fiji as third mate in the Hunter under Captain James Robson to look for sandalwood.
 While there, tensions between the Europeans and the Fijians escalated into violence that cost the lives of many on both sides.
 Dillon recounted the events of this battle in his Narrative and Successful Result of a Voyage to the South Seas (1829).
 In it he describes holding out with five other people, including Charles Savage, on a rock later called "Dillon's Rock" while native Fijians prepared a cannibal feast of Dillon's fallen comrades.

 During his time as a trader, at least two of his ships were wrecked: Phatisalam on 9 July 1821, and on 10 June 1825.

-Discovery of La Pérouse Wrecks
+Discovery of La Pérouse wrecks

 In 1826, Dillon had command of the St. Patrick and was attempting to get to Fiji when he happened upon Tikopia, one of the Santa Cruz Islands.
 There he found many of the inhabitants in possession of items of European manufacture such as sword guards, teacups, knives, and glass beads.
 He learned from the Tikopians that the items had come from two ships wrecked some years before on the neighbouring island of Vanikoro.

-Dillon was convinced he'd happened on the wreckage of Boussole and Astrolabe, the two French frigates of the La Pérouse expedition.
+Dillon was convinced he had happened on the wreckage of Boussole and Astrolabe, the two French frigates of the La Pérouse expedition.
 The ships had disappeared in the Pacific after calling at Botany Bay in 1788, and their fate had been a mystery for nearly 40 years.